 The fry must be an even, light golden blond.

-The fry must stay crisp and tasty for at least as long as it takes to eat a full serving.
+The fry must stay crisp for as long as it takes to eat a full serving.

 Fries that come straight out of the fryer are almost always perfectly crisp.
-The true test of a great fry is whether or not it remains crisp and edible a few minutes later after its been sitting on your plate.
+The true test of the perfect French fry is whether or not it remains crisp and edible a few minutes later.

 So how does one going about achieving these goals?
-To answer that question, it is important to understand exactly what happens when a French fry is prepared.
+To answer that question, it is important to understand exactly what happens when the perfect French fry is prepared.